-Before the actual construction of your van bed, it’s a good idea to plan ahead and design the bed floor plan either on paper or on your computer.
+Before you begin buying the materials and hammering together your campervan bed, it’s a good idea to plan ahead and design the bed floor plan either on paper or on your computer.

 - Make sure your bed is the correct size for your body.

-- Ensure you can fit all the products you want, like your water tanks, under your bed.
+- Ensure you can fit all the products you want (i.e. water tanks, electrical) under your bed.

-- Mistakes and errors can be costly, both in terms of time and your wallet.
+- Mistakes and errors can be costly, both in terms of time, wallet, and sanity.

-The below image is a bird’s eye view of our bed frame layout (shaded in LIGHT BLUE).
+The above image is a bird’s eye view of our bed frame layout (shaded in LIGHT BLUE).
 In our design sketch, we made sure our bed frame was able to comfortably fit our:

 - 10 gallon freshwater tank – Shaded in DARK BLUE

 It’s a good idea to make sure you have accurate dimension information for the products you want to fit under your van’s bed frame.
 For many of our products, we found the dimensions on their Amazon product page.

 Want to learn to create your own camper floor plan for free?
 Check out our other post: How To Design Your Own Conversion Van Layout